MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

 **Set the meeting experience when callers join a meeting**

-1. Inicie sesión con su cuenta del trabajo o de la escuela.
+1. Inicie sesión con su cuenta de trabajo o escuela.

-2. Vaya al centro de administración > **Skype Empresarial.**
+2. Vaya al Centro de administración > **Skype Empresarial.**

 3. In the **Skype for Business admin center**, in the left navigation, go to **Audio conferencing** > **Microsoft bridge settings**.